andreaskomplex/poker-msg/README.md

 This project provides a simple WebSocket based notification system.
 It ist required, to run the LAMP based application komplexitaeter/poker.
 It will be run standalone on PHP-CLI and will be accessed from clientside under same protocol, host and port as the LAMP resources.
 So additional configuration on webserver/proxy level ist needed, to forward ws/wss calls to this server.
-Here is a simple example on nginx (hast to be modified based on your local system setup):
+Here is a simple example on nginx (to be modified based on your local system setup):

  ```
 server {